Dyscalculia: History

-The term dyscalculia was coined in the 1940s, but it was not completely recognized until 1974 by the work of Czechoslovakian researcher Ladislav Kosc.
-Kosc defined dyscalculia as "a structural disorder of mathematical abilities."
+The term dyscalculia was coined in the 1940s, but it was not completely recognized until 1974 by the work of Slovak researcher Ladislav Košč.
+Košč defined dyscalculia as "a structural disorder of mathematical abilities".
 His research proved that the learning disability was caused by impairments to certain parts of the brain that control mathematical calculations and not because symptomatic individuals were "mentally handicapped".
 Researchers now sometimes use the terms "math dyslexia" or "math learning disability" when they mention the condition.

 Cognitive disabilities specific to mathematics were originally identified in case studies with patients who experienced specific arithmetic disabilities as a result of damage to specific regions of the brain.
 More commonly, dyscalculia occurs developmentally as a genetically linked learning disability which affects a person's ability to understand, remember, or manipulate numbers or number facts (e.g., the multiplication tables).
-The term is often used to refer specifically to the inability to perform arithmetic operations, but is also defined by some educational professionals and cognitive psychologists such as Stanislas Dehaene and Brian Butterworth as a more fundamental inability to conceptualize numbers as abstract concepts of comparative quantities (a deficit in "number sense"), which these researchers consider to be a foundational skill upon which other mathematics abilities build.
+The term is often used to refer specifically to the inability to perform arithmetic operations, but is also defined by some educational professionals and cognitive psychologists such as Stanislas Dehaene, or Brian Butterworth, as a more fundamental inability to conceptualize numbers as abstract concepts of comparative quantities (a deficit in "number sense"), which these researchers consider to be a foundational skill upon which other mathematics abilities build.

 Symptoms of dyscalculia include the delay of simple counting, inability to memorize simple arithmetic facts such as adding, subtracting, etc. There are few known symptoms because little research has been done on the topic.

 Etymology

 The term dyscalculia dates back to at least 1949.
 Dyscalculia comes from Greek and Latin and means "counting badly".
 The prefix dys- comes from Greek and means "badly".
 The root calculia comes from the Latin calculare, which means "to count"; it is also a cognate of calculation and calculus.